Like I said above I love having weekly help but it didn’t start out that way. We began with just a day and worked up to a more routine schedule.

-If you have a small flock of chickens that need to be looked after then ask a neighbor or friend that has animals themselves to look after your flock.
+The same is true if you have a small flock of chickens that need to be looked after.
+Ask a neighbor or friend that has animals themselves to look after your flock.
 Again, the reason here is to lean on their experience in knowing the importance of being on time when caring for living and breathing things.

 Step #2.
 Pare down the to-do list.

 Remember you are getting free help here so maybe leave “Clean out the horse stalls daily” off of the to-do list.
 I would instead stick to the basics and lower your expectations just a bit.

-Clean water, fresh food and hay, and of course the animal’s safety.
 What I mean by that is, be sure to tell your temporary help to give fresh clean water every single day.
-If the water bucket is full, dump and refill it.
+If the water bucket is full, dump it out and refill it.
 Fresh water is super important and the easiest way to keep your animals healthy.

 Next up is food.
 Be sure to be incredibly specific on what is to be fed, to whom, and when.
 Lable feed bowls, post instructions where the feed is kept, be specific on times, and so on.
 The more specific you are the easier it will be for your helper.

 If you have animals that eat hay, be sure to instruct how much and how often here as well.

 Finally, let’s talk about safety.